MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-with-docker.md

 how you can simplify this and finally we get to scaling.

 ##Docker Compose
-Until now we have started all the containers one by one, but there is a more easy way todo it.
+Until now we have started all the containers one by one, but there is a more easy way to do it.
 We will using Compose, which is shipped with the Docker Toolbox.
 Before we can use it, we have to make sure all the manually started containers are gone, to prevents conflicts with ports.
-Below you can see the the running containers:
+Below you can see the running containers:
 {% highlight bash %}
 Manss-MacBook-Air:~ Mans$ docker ps
 CONTAINER ID        IMAGE                      COMMAND                  CREATED             STATUS              PORTS                                                                                NAMES